-TDF with emtricitabine, as Truvada, is a recommended NRTI combination by DHHS HIV treatment guidelines for first-time therapy.
+TDF with emtricitabine (as Truvada) and TDF with lamivudine (as Cimduo or Temixys) are recommended NRTI combinations by DHHS HIV treatment guidelines for first-time therapy.
 A new version of tenofovir, called tenofovir alafenamide (TAF), replaced TDF in certain fixed-dose combinations.
-Biktarvy, Genvoya, and Odefsey are three single-tablet regimens containing TAF instead of TDF.
+Biktarvy, Genvoya, Odefsey, and Symtuza are four single-tablet regimens containing TAF instead of TDF.
 Descovy is another version of Truvada, combining emtricitabine with TAF instead of TDF.
 In clinical trials, TAF had fewer kidney and bone issues than TDF.
-The NIH reported last year that infants exposed in the womb to TDF may have lower bone mineral content than those exposed to other antivirals.
+The NIH reported infants exposed in the womb to TDF may have lower bone mineral content than those exposed to other antivirals.
 Tenofovir DF was approved in 2012 as part of Truvada for HIV prevention as PrEP (pre-exposure prophylaxis; see Truvada for PrEP page).
 TDF is part of the single-tablet regimens Atripla, Symfi, Symfi Lo, Complera, Delstrigo, and Stribild as well as the fixed-dose combination tablets Cimduo and Temixys.
-Viread as part of the combination tablet Truvada is recommended by DHHS as one of the preferred NRTI combination components of an ART regimen in pregnancy.
+Viread is part of the combination tablets Truvada, Cimduo, and Temixys, which are recommended by DHHS as part of the preferred NRTI combination components of an ART regimen in pregnancy.

 No comment provided because of redundancy.
 Viread is almost exclusively used as part of combination tablets.

 Activist Bridgette Picou says: